Information for International Applicants (i.e., Non-UK Residents)

 What happens after I apply?

 We will send an email to you telling you the documentation we need to see once you submit your application.
 This allows us to assess you for the possibility of a Student Visa.
-Once we have received your documents we will then assess your application.
-We will also check that you meet the entry criteria for the course.
+Once we receive your qualifications, we will check that you meet the entry criteria for the course.
+Please note we will require all documents prior to arranging an interview with a member of academic staff for you.
+This will likely take place on SKYPE.
 This process may take a few weeks depending on the volume of applications we are receiving.
 This may take longer if you do not provide all the documentation we need.

 Please make sure you check your emails, including your junk mailbox.